quantgirluk/Understanding-Quantitative-Finance/README.md

 ## [Understanding Quantitative Finance](https://quantgirluk.github.io/Understanding-Quantitative-Finance/intro.html)

+This is a collection of notes exploring a number of topics in Quantitative Finance (QF).
+The idea is to use Python 🐍to illustrate the theoretical concepts and help you to get a better understanding of each topic.

-My aim is to create an open-source repository where people interested in a career in Quantitative Finance can find a series of notebooks covering topics in Financial Mathematics in a rigorous manner but also including a practicioners point of view.
+My aim is to provide an open-source repository where people interested in a career in QF can find these concepts covered in a rigorous manner while keeping the practitioners point of view into consideration.

 ### Content